callstack/byorg-ai/docs/src/docs/core/tools.md

 # Tools

-You can extend capabilities of your assistant, by providing it with tools.
+You can extend the capabilities of your assistant by providing it with tools.
-Tools are functions, that are attached to the request to AI.
-After that request is received, AI can decide to use those tools to either enrich the context, fetch more data or save some information.
+Tools are functions attached to the AI request.
+Once the request is received, the AI can decide to use these tools to enrich the context, fetch more data, or save information.

 :::info
 OpenAI has implemented tools, but not all AI providers do.